Genuine Autodesk | Frequently Asked Questions

 Using nonvalid software also puts you and your company at risk of copyright infringement or other potential legal claims which may lead to civil penalties or criminal prosecution.

-No. Autodesk’s education and student licenses cannot be used for commercial, professional, commercial training, or other for-profit purposes.
-If you are using education or student versions for commercial purposes, visit www.autodesk.com/asean/products for options on how to purchase the appropriate product.
+No. Autodesk’s education and student licences cannot be used for commercial, professional, commercial training or other for-profit purposes.
+If you are using education or student versions for commercial purposes, visit www.autodesk.com/nz/products for options on how to purchase the appropriate product.

-A certain number of Autodesk subscribers are contacted each year to ensure compliance with Autodesk’s Terms of Use.
-Audits or Software License Reviews can also help customers evaluate and maximize their utilization of their Autodesk subscriptions.
-Customers are selected for audits or Software License Reviews based on a range of criteria including subscription registration and activation information.

-Autodesk will contact customers who have been selected for an audit or Software License Review and involve the customer throughout the process from initial investigation to resolution.

 AIT runs on a Windows machine that has Microsoft .NET Framework v4.5.2 or later installed and uses Microsoft WMI (Windows Management Instrumentation) to communicate with Windows devices to collect inventory data.